 - The relevant CFMP policies, outlined in the SFRA, should be taken into account in the Council's own flood risk management policies. - Development behind defences should be avoided.
 Where development behind defences is required, breach and overtopping scenarios will need to be assessed through a Level 2 SFRA. - Informal defences (e.g. road and railway embankments) should only be relied upon to protect new development following an FRA, undertaken in accordance with paragraph 6.17 of the PPS25 Practice Guide (2006). - Further culverting and building over of culverts should be avoided.
 All new developments with culverts running through their site should seek to de-culvert rivers. - If de-culverting is not possible, an assessment of the state of the culvert should be made, and any remedial works carried out prior to the development of the site.
 In addition, the residual risk arising from a potential blockage of the culvert should be assessed through a Level 2 SFRA. - Regular inspection and clearance of culverts and trash screens should be carried out to reduce the risk of blockage during a flood event, which can exacerbate flooding. - Areas of extended floodplain, acting as natural storage areas, should be safeguarded from development and maintained to ensure their efficient operation during a flood event. - Flood Zone 3b should be protected from development, the use of green corridors in flood risk areas should be promoted and the natural course of rivers should be restored.
-These will all act as a means of risk reduction and should be explored through the planning process. - Any development in the vicinity of culverts, surface water conveyance systems, storage areas and pumped drainage systems should assess residual risk through a Level 2 SFRA. - The Council's Emergency Response Plan should be reviewed and updated in light of the findings of the SFRA to ensure that safe evacuation and access for emergency services is possible during times of flood both for existing sites and those being promoted through the LDF. - The Council should work with the Environment Agency to implement a flood warning service for the area.
-This could have implications for developer contributions.
-Should a flood warning service be implemented within the Borough by the Environment Agency, the Council and Environment Agency should work together to maximise the number of people signed up to the FWD service (previously this has involved targeted mail shots to those identified as living within Flood Zone 3a).
+These will all act as a means of risk reduction and should be explored through the planning process. - Any development in the vicinity of culverts, surface water conveyance systems, storage areas and pumped drainage systems should assess residual risk through a Level 2 SFRA. - The Council's Emergency Response Plan should be reviewed and updated in light of the findings of the SFRA to ensure that safe evacuation and access for emergency services is possible during times of flood both for existing sites and those being promoted through the LDF. - The Council should work with the Environment Agency to promote the awareness of flood risk to maximise the number of people signed up to the Flood Warnings Direct service (previously this has involved targeted mail shots to those identified as living within Flood Zone 3a).
 Particular attention should be given to vulnerable people including those with impaired hearing or sight and those with restricted mobility.